Joe job: Form

 Joe jobs usually look like normal spam, although they might also disguise themselves as other types of scams or even as legitimate (but misdirected) messages.

 Joe jobbing (or "joeing") can take different forms, but most incidents involve either e-mail or Usenet.
 They are sometimes seen on instant messaging systems as well.
 In general, joe jobbing is seen only on messaging systems with weak or no sender authentication, or where most users will assume the purported sender to be the actual one.

 If the Joe-jobber is imitating a normal spam, it will simply advertise the victim's product, business or website.
 It may also claim that the victim is selling illegal or offensive items such as illegal drugs, automatic weapons or child pornography to increase the likelihood that the recipient will take action against the victim.

 When imitating a scam, such as a Nigerian scam, or phishing scheme, the e-mail will still feature links to the victim's website or include contact information.
 In these instances, the joe-jobber is hoping that the recipient will notice the e-mail is fake, but mistakenly think the victim is behind the "scam".

 When imitating a legitimate e-mail, the joe job will usually pose as an order confirmation.
 These "confirmations" may ask for credit card information, in which event the attack differs from phishing only in intent, not methodology, or simply imply that the recipient has already bought something from the store (leading the recipient to fear their credit card has already been charged).
 Like the "normal spam" jobs, these e-mails will often mention illegal activities to incite the recipient to angry e-mails and legal threats.

 Another joe-job variation is an e-mail claiming that the victim offers a "spam friendly" web host or e-mail server in the hope of further inciting action against the victim by anti-spam activists.

 Function

 Joe jobs often intend to capitalize on general hatred for spam.
 They usually forge "from" addresses and email headers so that angry replies are directed to the victim.
 Some joe job attacks adopt deliberately inflammatory viewpoints, intending to deceive the recipient into believing they were sent by the victim.
 Joe job victims may lose website hosting or network connectivity due to complaints to their Internet service providers, and even face increased bandwidth costs (or server overload) due to increased website traffic.
 The victim may also find their email blacklisted by spam filters.

-Unlike most email spam, the victim does not have to "fall for" or even receive the email in question; the perpetrator is using innocent third parties to fuel what essentially amounts to slander combined with a denial of service attack.
+Unlike most email spam, the victim does not have to "fall for" or even receive the email in question; the perpetrator is attempting to defame the victim and incite innocent third parties to be angry, usually causing angry replies and a denial of service attack.